Top 10 Best Christian Allegory Books For Your Next Adventure

 In the Milana Legends series, we start out in a remote Missionary hut, but are quickly whisked away to another planet, Milana, with fantastic animals, a whole different set of rules and abilities and Gifts from The Breather, the one who gave all things Breath.
 Nani, our heroine, has no memory of her past here on Milana, but she is known, and has been watched for, for about 1,000 years.
 She is the only one who can repair the damaged ‘Pillars’ and is led on a grand quest, to find herself, and repair the damage done.

-The Grand saga, complete with the normal (clean!) teen interactions, the new world’s culture and consistent attention to details, and enough humor to keep things light.
-The rich Christian allegories of our quest to get to know God are hard to miss.
+The Grand saga, complete with the normal (clean!) teen interactions, the new world’s culture and consistent attention to detail, and enough humor to keep things light.
+The rich parallels of our quest to get to know God are hard to miss.
 The weaving of scripture so carefully reworded to reflect Milana, and still be easily identified and accurate is fun!

-If you like Narnia, or Lord of the Rings, or generally enjoy clean fantasy-type stories, you’ve got to give this Christian allegory a try!
-I know I can hardly wait for Book 3!
+If you like Narnia, or Lord of the Rings, or generally enjoy clean fantasy-type stories, you’ve got to give this series a try!
+I know I can hardly wait for the next book!

 Updated: Milana Legends book 3:

-The Christian allegories in here are fascinating.
+The symbolism in here is fascinating.
 New life, blood (nothing graphic) pressing on into the unknown because it is His will, training to be prepared… Can’t wait for book 4!

 I received a beta copy of book 3 from the author and have freely shared my thoughts.
 It is my privilege to share with you an awesome series!